deskflow/deskflow/.github/ISSUE_TEMPLATE.md

 ---BEGIN HELP---

-This is the really important bit.
-Try to remember exactly what you were doing at the time, make sure the steps are numbered, like so:
+This is the most important part.
+Try to remember exactly what exact steps caused the bug.
+Please make sure the steps are numbered and concise, like so:

 1. Do a little dance
 2. Make a little love
 3. Get down tonight

-If you think it'll help, end by saying what actually happened and what you expected to happen.
+Expected: Awesome things to happen
+Actual: Not so awesome things happened

 Before submitting, try to reproduce the bug based on the steps you provided.

----END HELP---

-### Run Method ###

-# README & DELETE #

----BEGIN HELP---

-How are you running Synergy?
-If you're running it straight from the command line, please include the command line arguments.

-Otherwise, if you're clicking on the Synergy icon, just say "Config app".

 ---END HELP---